ib-ruby/ib-ruby/README.md

 This code is not sanctioned or supported by Interactive Brokers.

-## TESTING API v.
-9.72+
+## API v.9.72+ & inclusion of Gateway-Application
 The master-branch covers the most recent versions of Ruby and TWS.
 Ruby 2.4 and TWS Vers.
 969 are needed.
-Most of the Rails-stuff is gone.
-However, ib-ruby provides active-model objects, which can easily used in Rails.
+It provides active-model objects which behave as thread-safe and lightweight acitve-record's.

-Most features of the latest gem are covered, still some testing is required.
+The IB::Connection-Application stores any response from the TWS in a _received_-Array.
+Its not intended for 24/7-applications but ideal for quick-queries.
+The IB::Gateway-Application provides a ready-to-go solution for reliable automated claims.

 ## SUMMARY: